 Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2013, we had federal and state net operating loss carry forwards of \$10.5 million and \$8.2 million, respectively.
-Our federal net operating loss carry forwards begin to expire in 2026, and our state net operating loss carry forwards begin to expire in 2014.
-We also had federal and state research and development tax credit carry forwards of \$4.7 million and \$1.3 million, respectively, as of December 31, 2013, which begin to expire in 2026 and 2021, respectively.
+As of December 31, 2013, we had federal and state net operating loss carryforwards of \$10.5 million and \$8.2 million, respectively.
+Our federal net operating loss carryforwards begin to expire in 2026, and our state net operating loss carryforwards begin to expire in 2014.
+We also had federal and state research and development tax credit carryforwards of \$4.7 million and \$1.3 million, respectively, as of December 31, 2013, which begin to expire in 2026 and 2021, respectively.

-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates revenue, costs and expenses, and related disclosures.

-Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America.
-The preparation of our consolidated financial statements and related disclosures requires us to make estimates and assumptions that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
 We believe that the estimates and assumptions involved in the accounting policies described below may have the greatest potential impact on our consolidated financial statements and, therefore, consider these to be our critical accounting policies.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions and conditions.
 See also Note 2 of our consolidated financial statements included elsewhere in this prospectus for information about these critical accounting policies as well as a description of our other significant accounting policies.